Vegetarianism and Theravada Buddhism

 - Hyenas

-The first three are considered “Too noble to eat.”
-While the rest are considered either repulsive or dangerous.
-It is dangerous because the animal or reptile may smell his kinsfolk on the monk’s body and attack for revenge![mfn]Thanissaro Bhikkhu, The Buddhist Monastic Code Vol. 1, p 303[/mfn] A better way to think of it is a mutual respect for dangerous animals and serpents.
-There is also a rule that a monk should not ask for meat unless one is ill.
-(Pac 39).
+A better way to think of it is a mutual respect for dangerous animals and serpents.
+There is also a rule that a monk should not ask for meat unless one is ill (Pac 39).
 The meat must also be cooked for the monks because a monk should not eat raw meat, nor are monks allowed to cook food themselves, although reheating or “second-cooking” is allowed (Mv.VI.17.6).
-However, there is one exception that allows serving raw meat to a monk who is possessed (Mv.VI.10.2) !
+However, there is one exception that allows serving raw meat to a monk who is possessed (Mv.VI.10.2)!

-The background story regarding the allowance of a non vegetarian lifestyle for monks originates with Venerable Devadatta, the nemesis of The Buddha wanting to cause a schism in the Saṅgha by publicly declaring that five ascetic practices be made mandatory for all monks.
-Among those five and the last of the five was a prohibition of fish-and-flesh.
+The background story regarding the allowance of a non-vegetarian lifestyle for monks originates with Venerable Devadatta, the nemesis of the Buddha, wanting to cause a schism in the Saṅgha by publicly declaring that five ascetic practices be made mandatory for all monks.
+Among those five—and the last of the five—was a prohibition of fish and flesh.
 The Buddha responded by saying that:

-The Buddha made the 4 prior ascetic practices that Venerable Devadatta requested as optional.
+The Buddha made the four prior ascetic practices that Venerable Devadatta requested as optional.
 However, the last practice, vegetarianism, was mentioned as above as “pure” if it met the three points of purity.
 From this, we can infer that a vegetarian diet is optional too because there is no rule that a monk should eat everything in his bowl.

 In order for the monk to request vegetarian food or meat, he must be invited to choose his food or have a health condition to require such a diet.
 If he is not invited, does not have a health condition, and the food is “pure” according to the three purifications, then he should not request special food.
 However, there is only a prohibition for asking for certain types of food when the proper conditions to ask are not present.
 There is no prohibition against refusing certain types of food one will not be eating.
 If a donor tries to offer meat into a monk’s bowl, he can legally refuse it.
 While the monk should not say the reason why unless asked, the donor would likely get the hint over time.
 Should a monk refuse food, for this or that reason?
 I don’t want to answer that question.

-So with all that said, the monks do have a choice and this document will cover the reasons of why a monk should be a vegetarian or why he might opt to eat meat.
+So with all that said, the monks do have a choice and this document will cover the reasons why a monk should be a vegetarian or why he might opt to eat meat.

-Although there is a health exemption listed in the texts to allow a monk to eat meat.
-There is no real viable health reason to justify being a meat eater.
+Although there is a health exemption listed in the texts to allow a monk to eat meat, there is no real viable health reason to justify being a meat eater.
 Most doctors not only believe that a vegetarian diet is sustainable, but they also believe it is very healthy with statistical data to prove it.

 By Reason of Saṁsāra